Hyperellipsoid Density Sampling: Exploitative Sequences to Accelerate High-Dimensional Numerical Optimization: Abstract

 \section{Abstract}

-The curse of dimensionality presents a pervasive challenge in optimization problems, with exponential expansion of the search space rapidly causing traditional algorithms to become inefficient or infeasible.
-An adaptive sampling strategy is presented to accelerate optimization in this domain as an alternative to uniform quasi-Monte Carlo (QMC) methods.
+The curse of dimensionality remains a persistent challenge in modern optimization problems.
+Expanding the search space into higher dimensions exponentiates the difficulty of finding optimal solutions, rendering traditional algorithms inefficient.
+An efficient sampling strategy is presented to accelerate high-dimensional optimization as an alternative to uniform quasi-Monte Carlo (QMC) methods.

-This method, referred to as Hyperellipsoid Density Sampling (HDS), generates its sequences by defining multiple hyperellipsoids throughout the search space.
-HDS uses three types of unsupervised learning algorithms to circumvent high-dimensional geometric calculations, producing an intelligent, non-uniform sample sequence that exploits statistically promising regions of the parameter space and improves final solution quality in high-dimensional optimization problems.
+This method, referred to as Hyperellipsoid Density Sampling (HDS), generates sequences by defining multiple hyperellipsoids throughout the search space.
+HDS utilizes three types of unsupervised learning algorithms to bypass high-dimensional geometric calculations, producing a non-uniform sample sequence that exploits statistically promising regions of the parameter space.
+The ability to influence its distribution towards regions of interest makes HDS versatile for applications beyond global optimization, where models benefit from samples focused in specific regions.

-A key feature of the method is optional Gaussian weights, which may be provided to influence the sample distribution towards known locations of interest.
-This capability makes HDS versatile for applications beyond optimization, providing a focused, denser sample distribution where models need to concentrate their efforts on specific, non-uniform regions of the parameter space.

-The method was evaluated against Sobol, a standard QMC method, using differential evolution (DE) on the 29 CEC2017 benchmark test functions.
-The results show statistically significant improvements in solution geometric mean error ($p<0.05$), with average performance gains ranging from $3\%$ in $30D$ to $37\%$ in $10D$.
-This paper demonstrates the efficacy of HDS as a robust alternative to uniform QMC sampling for high-dimensional optimization.
+HDS was evaluated against Sobol, a highly uniform QMC sampling method, using differential evolution (DE) on the challenging and widely benchmarked set of 29 CEC2017 test functions.
+The results show statistically significant improvements in final solution geometric mean error ($p<0.05$), with average performance gains ranging from $37\%$ in $10D$ to $11\%$ in $100D$.
+This paper demonstrates the efficacy of HDS as a robust alternative to uniform QMC sampling in high-dimensional optimization.